Your burning desire to succeed

 - Joy.
-What do you do that brings you joy?
+What activities bring you joy?
 Identify the things you readily do even if you never earn a penny from those activities.

 - Busy.
 Busyness and business are different.
 Staying busy can cover up your lack of clarity or purpose.
 How does being as busy as possible protect you?

 - Grow.
-List 3 to 5 reasons you’re now ready to grow your business.
-Are those reasons positive or negative?
+List 3 to 5 reasons you’re now ready to grow your accounting practice.
+Clarify whether those are reasons positive or negative.

 Avoiding something unpleasant is just as strong, if not stronger, than approaching something positive.
 Does your reason to succeed stem from something you’d rather avoid?
 Hint: negative motivators include the words don’t, avoid, or won’t.

 Restate any negative reasons so they’re positive.
 Tuning into what you don’t want keeps you focused on the problem.
 Simply shift your reason so you connect with what you do want.
 This reframe, turning a negative into a positive, supports what’s possible.

 This mindset strategy informs your brain to look for opportunities.
 If avoiding something negative is a habit, positive motivators feel uncomfortable at first.
 Stick with this.
 Positive statements reinforce your desire to succeed.Avoiding something unpleasant is just as strong, if not stronger, than approaching something positive.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Byron Katie has created The Work.
 It’s an exercise which turns a negative thought into a positive one.